astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

 ### Expert Parallelism

 With **Mixture-of-Experts (MoE)** models, different sub-networks (FFN layers in our case) or so-called "experts" specialize in different parts of the input space.
 For example, in a language model, some experts may specialize in grammar while others focus on semantic understanding.
-The key to mixture of experts is having a gating network $\mathcal{G}$ that assigns different parts of each input to the most relevant experts.
+The key to a mixture of experts is having a gating network $\mathcal{G}$ that assigns different parts of each input to the most relevant experts.

 During training, only the experts assigned to a given input have their parameters updated.
 This sparse update allows mixture of experts models to scale to thousands or even tens of thousands of experts.
 Each expert can be updated in parallel by a different set of accelerators without heavy communication overhead.